Safe Paint For Birdhouses: A Starter Guide! (Read First!)

 2) Latex Paint

-Latex paint is water-based paint and is similar to acrylic paint, which is synthesized from acrylic resin.
+Latex paint is water-based and similar to acrylic paint, synthesized from acrylic resin.

-Latex paint is much easier to work with than oil-based paint because it dries more quickly, but it is not as durable.
+Latex paint is much easier to work with than oil-based paint because it dries more quickly but is not as durable.

-Typically, latex is useful for big painting projects, like for walls and ceilings.
+Typically, latex is useful for big painting projects, like walls and ceilings.

 However, you can use exterior latex paint for your wooden birdhouse if you have some to spare from painting your porch/house.